architecture, Banqueting House, belvedere, eyecatcher, Falkirk, Folly, garden, garden history, landscape, Summerhouse

 The flanking walls supported glasshouses, and were heated to enable the growing of fruit – including pineapples, presumably.
 Adjacent to the ‘beautiful Pine-apple Summer house’ were four lodging rooms for the gardeners.
 A visitor in 1783 described the ‘Pine-apple Cupola’ as ‘highly gilded’, so it must have been a breathtaking and unique experience to see it in that period.

-The Pineapple centrepiece is now leased by the Landmark Trust and provides lodging rooms for holidaymakers.
-The grounds and walled garden belong to the National Trust for Scotland, and are in need of a little love and attention when funds are available.
+The restored Pineapple quickly became a very popular Landmark Trust property.
+The grounds and walled garden remain in the care of the National Trust for Scotland, and are in need of a little love and attention when funds are available.

 A brief post this week as the Folly Flâneuse is taking a week off to catch up after a Scottish sojourn (so expect more delights from that trip) and will then be heading off once again in pursuit of pavilions and on the trail of towers.
 Thank you for reading.